jadecobra/python_tdd_exercises/BOOLEANS.md

     - `""` is `False` which means an empty `string` is `False`
     - `0` is `False`

-we can sum this up as - in python
+we can sum this up as
 - `False` is a `boolean`
 - empty things including `0` and `None` are `False`